petabridge/akka-bootcamp/src/Unit-2/lesson1/README.md

 We should point out that `akka.actor.synchronized-dispatcher` is the shorthand name built into Akka.NET's default configuration for the `CurrentSynchronizationContextDispatcher`.
 So you don't need to use a fully-qualified type name.

-You might have also noticed that the configuration section that pertains to the `ChartingActor` was declared as `/charting` - **this is because actor deployment is done by the path and name of the actor, not the actor's type**.
+You might have also noticed that the configuration section that pertains to the `chartingActor` was declared as `/charting` - **this is because actor deployment is done by the path and name of the actor, not the actor's type**.

-Here's how we create the `ChartingActor` inside `Main.cs`:
+Here's how we create the `chartingActor` inside `Main.cs`:

 ```fsharp
  let chartActor = spawn myActorSystem "charting" (actorOf (Actors.chartingActor sysChart))